Departmental Lecturer in Contemporary Islamic Studies

 Oriental Institute / St Antony's College

 Usaama al-Azami read his BA in Arabic and Islamic Studies at the University of Oxford, and his MA and PhD in Near Eastern Studies at Princeton University.
-He came to Islamic studies after a gap year studying Arabic and Islamic studies convinced him to turn down an offer to study medicine at Imperial College London.
-During his undergraduate career, he also pursued Islamic studies and subsequently taught in Islamic seminaries alongside academic institutions.
+Alongside his university career, he also pursued Islamic studies in seminarial settings in which he has also subsequently taught.
 He has travelled extensively throughout the Middle East, living for five years in the region.
 He is also an enthusiastic teacher who is very eager to support the formation of research scholars, and always welcomes students with such aspirations to get in touch with him.

 Usaama al-Azami is primarily interested in the interaction between Islam and modernity with a special interest in modern developments in Islamic political thought.
-His PhD which he is working to develop into his second monograph is entitled "Modern Islamic Political Thought: Islamism in the Arab World from the Late 20th to the Early 21st Centuries".
-In it, he explores how Arab ulama of a mainstream "Islamist" orientation have engaged Western political concepts such as democracy, secularism and the nation-state, selectively adopting and assimilating aspects of these ideas in their understanding of Islam.
+His first book, Islam and the Arab Revolutions looks at the way in which influential Islamic scholars responded to the Arab uprisings of 2011 through 2013.
+His PhD, which is a separate project which he hopes to develop into a monograph in the near future, is entitled "Modern Islamic Political Thought: Islamism in the Arab World from the Late 20th to the Early 21st Centuries".
+In it, he explores how Arab ulama of a mainstream "Islamist" orientation have engaged Western political concepts such as democracy, secularism and the nation-state, selectively adapting and assimilating aspects of these ideas into their understanding of Islam.
 His broader interests extend to a range of disciplines from the Islamic scholarly tradition from the earliest period of Islam down to the present.

 - Contemporary debates in Islamic thought/law